vineetk1/interact-keras-model/README.md

 io output file: /home/vin/interact-keras-model/myFile
 >>
 ```
-Run the model and display the output from the file "myFile".
+Run the model, and display the output from the file "myFile".
+Multiple dots show that the whole output is not shown in this example.
 ```
 >>io run
 Processing may take a long time if the input data is large